cunnie/writings/ice_queen.md

 The wizard said, &ldquo;Perhaps the castle crumbled, or perhaps the Ice Queen indulged in a petulant slaying.
 The flame, though, will still be burning.
 Of that we can be sure.
 Let us go then, you and I, to the Chamber of Mirrors.&rdquo;

 They tramped up the circular stairs to the Chamber of Mirrors.
-The name, in a sense, was a misnomer, for there were no mirrors in the Chamber--there was only a small pool of water in the middle of the room.
+The name, in a sense, was a misnomer, for there were no mirrors in the Chamber&mdash;there was only a small pool of water in the middle of the room.
 The wizard and his students formed a ring around the pool and sat down.
 The wizard thew some herbs over the water, passing his hands over the surface, muttering words under his breath.
 The pool suddenly clouded over.

 &ldquo;Odd,&rdquo; said the wizard.